Where and How to Store Water for Long-Term Use

 Protect your privacy

-• Secure this plastic with thumbtacks or wood staples.
+• Secure with thumbtacks or staples.

 Know how to siphon water